 Inspirational Ultra-Marathon Runner and Adventurer

 Ray Zahab wants people to know they are extraordinary.
 A former sedentary “pack a day smoker”, Ray turned his life around in 1999 when he decided to get in shape and enter the world of ultra-marathons.
-Since then, he’s gone on to inspire millions of people around the world by completing jaw-dropping journeys, including running across the Sahara, Atacama, Gobi, and Patagonian deserts.
-He is also the he founder of the non-profit impossible2Possible (i2P), which uses adventure based learning programs to educate and empower young people when it comes to global issues.
-On stage, Ray takes audiences through his tremendous personal story to show how individuals and organizations can undergo incredible change to break through limits and achieve incredible success.
+Since then, he’s gone on to inspire millions of people around the world by completing jaw-dropping journeys, including running 7500km across the Sahara, and the Atacama, Gobi, and Patagonian deserts.
+He is also the he founder of the non-profit impossible2Possible (i2P), which uses adventure based learning programs to inspire, empower and most importantly educate young people on a wide range of subjects.
+On stage, Ray takes audiences through his tremendous personal story demonstrating how individuals and organizations can undergo incredible change to break through limits and achieve incredible success.

-Entranced by the Sahara during one of those races, he decided to cross the whole thing, a gruelling journey he made in early 2007, chronicled in the Matt Damon-produced documentary Running The Sahara.
-The expedition’s proximity to heart-wrenching poverty is what moved Ray to found impossible2Possible.
+Entranced by the Sahara during one of those races, he decided to cross the whole thing, a gruelling 111 day journey he made in early 2007, chronicled in the Matt Damon-produced documentary Running The Sahara.
+Upon completing the expedition, Ray was moved to found impossible2Possible, inspired by the realization that we are all capable of the extraordinary.

 Incredibly, in between his many adventures, Ray has also found the time to write two successful books, Running for My Life and Running to Extremes, for young readers.

-As a speaker, Ray has spoken at events such as TED, IOC World Conference, The Economist World, and World Affairs Council.
+As a speaker, Ray has spoken at events such as TED, IOC World Conference, The Economist World, World Affairs Council, and corporate events all over the globe.

 Ray dedicates portions of his time as an advisor to the Ryan’s Well Foundation; as an Athletic Ambassador of the ONExONE.org; and as a representative of SpreadTheNet.
 He was the recipient of the ONExONE Difference Award in 2007, and the Torchbearers Award in 2010.
 He is a Fellow of the Royal Geographical Society and Canadian Geographical Society.